The Alpha A6500 is Sony's flagship APS-C mirrorless camera, and boy does it pack a lot of tech.

 Sony has also overhauled the buffer of the A6500, delivering a considerable boost in performance that sees the camera capable of capturing 307 full-size JPEG files or 107 raws, all at a quick 11fps burst rate – quite an improvement from the A6300's 44 JPEG and 22 raw limit.

 A faster large-scale integration (LSI) chip and image processing algorithm improve texture reproduction while reducing noise.
 With this new chipset and code, the A6500 specifically produces less noise in the mid-to-high portions of the camera’s ISO100-25,600 (expandable up to ISO51,200) sensitivity range.

-The Alpha 6500 also gains a touchscreen, allowing you to change your focus point on the fly when shooting video.
-Aside from the newly integrated digitizer, the screen resolution remains at the same 921k-dot resolution.
+The Alpha 6500 also gains a touchscreen (though resolution remains at the same 921k-dots), allowing you to change your focus point on the fly, which can be really useful when shooting video.

 Likewise, there's the same XGA OLED Tru-Finder, with a 2.36-million dots resolution and 120hz maximum refresh rate, as on the A6300, although the eye cup is a little softer.